Melia azedarach: Ecology

-Some hummingbirds like the sapphire-spangled emerald (Amazilia lactea), glittering-bellied emerald (Chlorostilbon lucidus) and planalto hermit (Phaethornis pretrei) have been recorded as feeding on and pollinating the flowers; these only take it opportunistically.

-Bees and butterflies do not use the flower (or the nectar) so it serves no pollinator benefit in the US.
+Some hummingbirds like the sapphire-spangled emerald (Amazilia lactea), glittering-bellied emerald (Chlorostilbon lucidus) and planalto hermit (Phaethornis pretrei) have been recorded as feeding on and pollinating the flowers, though only opportunistically.
+Bees and butterflies do not use the flower (or the nectar), so it serves no pollinator benefit in places where it has been introduced such as the United States.

-Pests such as cape lilac tree caterpillars, Leptocneria reducta, can severely defoliate the tree and cause a lot of damage to the tree in Australia.

-Fungal plant pathogen Pseudocercospora subsessilis is found on the leaves of the tree, causing leaf spots.
+Pests such as cape lilac tree caterpillars (Leptocneria reducta) have been known to severely defoliate the tree and cause large-scale damage to stands of the trees in Australia.
+The fungal plant pathogen Pseudocercospora subsessilis is found on the leaves of the tree, causing leaf spots.